Euclid Quick Data Release (Q1). The average far-infrared properties of Euclid-selected star-forming galaxies: Stacking method

 \subsection{Stacking algorithm}

-With a few small adjustments, we employ the stacking method called {\tt SimStack} \citep[][]{Viero2013}, which stacks on multiple catalogue bins simultaneously.
-The main advantage of {\tt SimStack} is that it is not affected by galaxy clustering, since we do not need to assume that the galaxies we are stacking on are Poisson distributed.
-Briefly, after the input stacking catalogue is split into $N$ bins, we solve for the $N$ stacking amplitudes defined by the linear equation
+With a few small adjustments, we employed the stacking method called {\tt SimStack} \citep[][]{Viero2013}, which stacks on multiple catalogue bins simultaneously.
+The main advantage of {\tt SimStack} is that it is not affected by galaxy clustering, since we do not need to assume that the galaxies being stacked are Poisson distributed.
+Briefly, after the input stacking catalogue was split into $N$ bins, we solved for the $N$ stacking amplitudes defined by the linear equation

 where $y$ is the data map being stacked on (in this case a \textit{Herschel} or SCUBA-2 map at one wavelength), $S_b$ are the average flux densities of the galaxies in bin $b$, and $X_b$ are the beam-convolved images of the distribution of galaxies in the same bin.
-We note that in this analysis we subtract the noise-weighted mean from the data map $y$, and therefore we also subtract the noise-weighted means from each of the beam-convolved images $X_b$; this ensures that we do not need to worry about adding an arbitrary constant to our stacking model \citep[see][]{Viero2013}.
-To construct the beam-convolved galaxy distribution images $X_b$ we simply loop through the positions of all the galaxies in a given bin, adding a 1 to each pixel in the model image where a galaxy in bin $b$ is located, then we convolve the image by the instrumental beam and subtract the weighted mean.
+We note that in this analysis we subtracted the noise-weighted mean from the data map $y$ as well as the noise-weighted means from each of the beam-convolved images $X_b$.
+This ensures that we did not need to add an arbitrary constant to our stacking model \citep[see][]{Viero2013}.
+To construct the beam-convolved galaxy distribution images $X_b$ we simply looped through the positions of all the galaxies in a given bin, adding a 1 to each pixel in the model image where a galaxy in bin $b$ is located.
+Then, we convolved the image by the instrumental beam and subtracted the weighted mean.